These Standard Terms of Business are deemed to form part of the Agreement to which they are expressly incorporated.

 6.1.4 Where Term 6.1.2 applies and the Client provides the Company with any Personal Data and/or where New Data is acquired the intellectual property rights and any copyright subsisting that data are owned by the Client and the Client grants to the Company an irrevocable royalty free non-exclusive licence to use that Personal Data and New Data.

 6.1.5 The Company is not under any obligation to provide the Client with a copy of any database or any part thereof falling within Term 6.1.2.
-Where the Company in its absolute discretion allows the Client to have a copy of a database the Company reserves the right to limit the content and extent of the database available for viewing by the Client and in any event only a summary of the database may be provided, which shall not include any postal address details or email address details.
+Where the Company in its absolute discretion allows the Client to have a copy of a database the Company reserves the right to limit the personal content and extent of the database available for viewing by the Client and in any event only a summary of the database may be provided, which shall not include personal names, any postal address details or email address details.
 For the avoidance of doubt any information contained in a database falling within Term 6.1.2, including the database itself, shall be the confidential information of the Company and the provisions of Term 11 shall apply.

 7. Amendment and Cancellation